Thomas22-dev/DNS-changer/README.md

 $InterfaceAlias = "Interface" #Your DNS interface to modify
 ```

-To find the interface to be modified, run:
+To find the interface to be modified, run this command in PowerShell:

 ```powershell
 Get-DnsClientServerAddress